-- 151. (1) Every long-term borrowing by-law must - (a) set out - (i) the principal amount to be borrowed, - (ii) the specific purpose for which the money is being borrowed, - (iii) the term of the long-term debt securities to be issued or entered into, and - (iv) the total current assessed value of all property in the municipality on which property taxes are paid or in respect of which grants are made in place of that taxation; - (b) authorize the issue or entering into of long-term debt securities in an amount not exceeding in total the amount set out in subparagraph (a)(i); and - (c) be in the form and contain any other provisions that the Minister may require.
+- 151. (1) Every long-term borrowing by-law must - (a) set out - (i) the principal amount to be borrowed, - (ii) the specific purpose for which the money is being borrowed,

+- (iii) the term of the long-term debt securities to be issued or entered into, and - (iv) in the case of a municipal taxing authority, the total current assessed value of all property in the municipality on which property taxes are paid or in respect of which grants are made in place of that taxation; - (b) authorize the issue or entering into of long-term debt securities in an amount not exceeding in total the amount set out in subparagraph (a)(i); and - (c) be in the form and contain any other provisions that the Minister may require.